ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-gb.md

 ---
-title: Transferring a domain name to another registrar
+title: "Transferring a domain name to another registrar"
-excerpt: Find out how to move a domain name from OVHcloud to a provider of your choice
+excerpt: "Find out how to move a domain name from OVHcloud to a provider of your choice"
-updated: 2023-03-10
+updated: 2023-06-28
 ---

-**Last updated 10th March 2023**

 ## Objective

-**Domain transfer** refers to the process of moving a registered domain name from one registrar to another.
+A **domain transfer** refers to moving a domain name from one registrar to another.
 For example, if you have ordered a domain name on our website, OVHcloud is its current registrar.
-An outgoing domain transfer needs to be initiated by the new registrar.
+An outgoing domain transfer must be initiated by the new registrar.

-In order to prevent unauthorised domain transfers, domain names are usually locked by having the status *clientTransferProhibited* set.
-This protection must be lifted in the OVHcloud Control Panel before starting a transfer.
+In order to prevent unauthorised domain transfers, domain names are usually locked with a *clientTransferProhibited* status.
+This protection must be removed from the OVHcloud Control Panel before you begin any transfers.

-**This guide explains how to prepare your domain name for an outgoing transfer.**
+**Find out how to prepare your domain name for an outgoing transfer.**

 > [!warning]
 >